 We also offer a combined Bachelor’s and Master’s degree pathway that allows you to double-count nine credits, allowing you to complete the BA in ICS and the MLISc in Library & Information Science in less time, and with fewer courses–for more information about the combined BA ICS/MLISc, contact Rich Gazan (firstname.lastname@example.org)

 Students must complete the Bachelor of Arts General Education Core, which is described in the General and Graduate Information Catalog, and an advising sheet available from the College of Arts and Sciences Student Academic Services office.

-All seven electives must be approved by an ICS advisor.
 The intent of the Bachelor of Arts degree is to allow computer science to be combined with another discipline.
-Students seeking a BA should write a short (one page or less) proposal specifying the seven courses they will use for their ICS and area concentration electives.
+Students pursuing a B.A. in Information and Computer Science are required to submit a short proposal listing the courses they intend to take to complete for their ICS major.
 The proposal should explain how these courses form a coherent plan of study combining computer science with another field.
 Some examples of reasonable proposals are:

 - I want to work in computer games programming, which requires 3D animation, computer graphics, and software engineering skills.
 ICS electives: ICS 485 Video Game Design and Development, ICS 462 Artificial Intelligence for Games, ICS 481 Intro. to Computer Graphics.
 Area electives: ACM 315 Narrative Game Design, ACM 316 3D Character Animation, ACM 415 Computer Game Production, ICS 414 Software Engineering II.